-1 expenses were necessary to complete their principal job duties.
-DEFENDANT is estopped by 2 DEFENDANT's conduct to assert any waiver of this expectation.
-Although these expenses were 3 necessary expenses incurred by PLAINTIFF and the CALIFORNIA CLASS members, 4 DEFENDANT failed to indemnify and reimburse PLAINTIFF and the CALIFORNIA CLASS 5 members for these expenses as an employer is required to do under the laws and regulations of 6 California.
+1 scope of their employment for DEFENDANT.
+These expenses were necessary to complete their 2 principal job duties.
+DEFENDANT is estopped by DEFENDANT's conduct to assert any waiver 3 of this expectation.
+Although these expenses were necessary expenses incurred by PLAINTIFF 4 and the CALIFORNIA CLASS members, DEFENDANT failed to indemnify and reimburse 5 PLAINTIFF and the CALIFORNIA CLASS members for these expenses as an employer is 6 required to do under the laws and regulations of California.
 7 123.
-PLAINTIFF therefore demands reimbursement for expenditures or losses incurred 8 by them and the CALIFORNIA CLASS members in the discharge of their job duties for 9 DEFENDANT, or their obedience to the directions of DEFENDANT, with interest at the 10 statutory rate and costs under Cal.
+PLAINTIFF therefore demand reimbursement for expenditures or losses incurred 8 by him and the CALIFORNIA CLASS members in the discharge of their job duties for 9 DEFENDANT, or their obedience to the directions of DEFENDANT, with interest at the statutory 10 rate and costs under Cal.
 Lab.
 Code § 2802.
 11 SEVENTH CAUSE OF ACTION 12 Failure To Provide Accurate Itemized Statements 13 (Cal.
 Lab.
 Code § 226) 14 (Alleged by PLAINTIFF and the CALIFORNIA CLASS against all Defendants) 15 124.
 PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and 16 incorporate by this reference, as though fully set forth herein, the prior paragraphs of this 17 Complaint.
 18 125.
 Cal.
 Labor Code § 226 provides that an employer must furnish employees with an 19 "accurate itemized" statement in writing showing: 20 a.
 Gross wages earned, 21 b.
 (2) total hours worked by the employee, except for any employee whose 22 compensation is solely based on a salary and who is exempt from payment of 23 overtime under subdivision (a) of Section 515 or any applicable order of the 24 Industrial Welfare Commission, 25 c. the number of piece-rate units earned and any applicable piece rate if the employee 26 is paid on a piece-rate basis, 27 d. all deductions, provided that all deductions made on written orders of the employee 28 may be aggregated and shown as one item,